 There are two main types of record outer sleeve: polyethylene and polypropylene.… Read more

-I recently built a dual-mono LM3886 chip-amp / gainclone amplifier from a kit sold by the sadly defunct chipamp.com.
-In this article, I discuss the history of the gainclone and how I built my first chip-amp.
+I recently built a dual-mono LM3886 chip-amp / gainclone amplifier from a kit sold by the now-defunct chipamp.com.
+In this article, I discuss the history of the gainclone and how I built my chip-amp.

 The LM3886 is one of Texas Instrument’s single-chip monolithic amplifier integrated circuits.
 It’s almost an entire amplifier-on-a-chip, with only a few extra parts required to build a fully functional, high-performance amplifier.… Read more

 I recently modified a Musical Fidelity X-CAN V3 headphone amplifier.
 My goal was to see what sort of improvements I could make without spending too much cash.